LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 This will link to a form that we are about to create.

 ## Add Menu Items

+We can create menus, and view them, but as of now, any menu we create would be empty!
+Let's address that.

 Within `MenuController`, create a method named `addItem` that responds to `GET` request of like `add-item/5`, where 5 can be any menu ID.
 As above, you'll need to use the correct syntax within the `@RequestMapping` annotation, along with the `@PathVariable` annotation on a method parameter that you'll add (which should be in `int`).